Emma JM. Ates, RP, RCAT, DTATI, CCT

 Emma received a Bachelor of Fine Arts (BFA) from Aix-en-Provence University in France, and she holds a Master Level Diploma in Art Therapy (DTATI) from the Toronto Art Therapy Institute (TATI).
 She completed training and certifications in contemplative psychotherapy and compassion-based resilience training (CBRT) with the Nalanda Institute; applied mindfulness meditation at the University of Toronto School of Continuing Studies; and trained in Compassion-Focused Therapy (CFT), Acceptance and Commitment Therapy (ACT), and Dialectical Behavioural Therapy (DBT).

 Book (2017): Contemplative Photo Therapy: Group Intervention for Youth with Anxiety Disorders

-For over 10 years, I have been a contemplative arts practitioner.
+Emma took refuge in the Tibetan Mahayana lineage in 1999 in France and continues her Buddhist studies and practice to this day in Canada with Gaden Choling for the West and the Paramita Center.
+For over 10 years, she has been a contemplative arts practitioner.
 I was trained with Nalanda Miksang Contemplative Photography (level I, II, III, Absolute Eye & Maitri Space Awareness) with John McQuade.
 I am trained in Shambhala Art with Steven and Anne Saitzyk, and in Brushwork and Big Brush Mind with Barbara Bash.
 I was also introduced to Ikebana, E-Tegami with Sachiko Hata Pereklita; and Sumi-E (brush painting) with Hiroshi Yamamoto (Hakuho) at the Japanese Canadian Cultural Center of Toronto.